William Gibbs McAdoo: Legacy

-McAdoo was enormously appealing with his handsome looks, obvious enthusiasm and boundless energy.
-He had an uncomplex personality that was always persuasive, optimistic and self-assured.
-What was lacking was depth or commitment to deep principles.

 He excelled first as a maverick promoter and businessman who supported antitrust measures that were favored by the progressive movement.
 The World War enormously enlarged his scope of Treasury Department activities, giving him a strong voice in all major foreign and domestic policies, with major impact on the entire economy.

 In the 1920s, as his Democratic Party polarized, he took the side of rural America, especially the South, as opposed to Al Smith's big cities.
 He never supported the Ku Klux Klan, but on the other hand refused to denounce it when so many loyal Democrats belonged.
 McAdoo and Smith stalemated each other in the fierce competition for the 1924 presidential nomination.

 In 1932, he helped stop Al Smith and instead promoted Franklin Roosevelt for the nomination.
 He supported the New Deal, but he was no longer comfortable with the growing radicalism in California in the mid-1930s, and was defeated for reelection in 1938.

 McAdoo was played by Vincent Price in the 1944 biopic Wilson.
 He is a significant character in the Glen David Gold novel Sunnyside, encouraging Charlie Chaplin to help with efforts to raise funds for World War I before advising him on the formation of United Artists.
 McAdoo's former home in Chattanooga's Fort Wood neighborhood has been restored and is now a private residence.

 The town of McAdoo in Dickens County, Texas, is named for him.
 McAdoo's Seafood Company, a restaurant in New Braunfels, Texas, also bears his name.

 McAdoo is quoted as having said, "It is impossible to defeat an ignorant man in an argument."
 And in reference to Warren Harding, McAdoo said his public utterances were "an army of pompous phrases moving over the landscape in search of an idea."